 - The medical intrauterine coil device has design and manufacturing defects

-- The manufacturers haven't labeled the birth control device adequately to warn patients and doctors about potential risks
+- The manufacturers haven't labeled the contraceptive device adequately to warn patients and doctors about potential risks

 - The manufacturers, including Teva Pharmaceuticals USA INC, are negligent

-Paragard MDL Lawsuits: IUD Birth Control Serious Complications Cases - Updated September 2022
+Paragard MDL Lawsuits: IUD Contraceptive Device Serious Complications Cases - Updated January 2023

 The litigation has not resulted in a Paragard class action lawsuit or mass tort.
-Instead, each plaintiff's Paraguard lawsuit is a separate cause of action, combined in multidistrict litigation or MDL.
+Instead, each plaintiff's Paragard lawsuit is a separate cause of action, combined in multidistrict litigation or MDL.